 Did you know I take requests?
 I may not get to them for a few months, but I do notice when people mention the items they miss the most on a migraine diet.
 To be perfectly honest, if you miss something it probably means I miss it to.
 One of the topics I see mentioned most often is a stir fry recipe that is made without MSG.
 Tough, but not impossible!

-If you’re super sensitive to histamine, fermented foods, and MSG, it’s a good idea to stay away from Coconut Secret and Trader Joe’s brand of coconut aminos.
+If you’re super sensitive to histamine, fermented foods, and MSG, it’s a good idea to still be wary of coconut aminos.
+However, I find Coconut Secret and Trader Joe’s brand are well-tolerated with most readers.
 You could possibly get away with Bragg’s Coconut Aminos(linked), which is NOT fermented but does have apple cider vinegar in it.
 Pick your battles, I suppose.
 I will say if you’re in the beginning stages of your migraine diet and still having daily pain, this is probably a recipe you should put off till you’re feeling a little better.

 - 1/2 cup coconut aminos See notes in post about options.
 I use Trader Joe's brand which IS fermented

 - 1 tsp distilled white vinegar

 - 1.5-2 tsp ground mustard I used 2 but I typically like a more spicy flavor